-Even before the whole world got struck with the pandemic, the stats suggested that the global workforce started shifting toward remote work.
-Employers have a much richer talent pool to choose from, while people enjoy the new-found freedom and flexibility.
+Even before the whole world was struck with the pandemic, the stats suggested that the global workforce had already started shifting toward more flexible work concepts.
+Employers benefitted from a richer talent pool to choose from, while people enjoyed the new-found freedom and flexibility.

 If you’re considering becoming a part of the remote work revolution, there are many things to consider before making a final decision and acting on it.

 - Productivity increase

 - Taking care of your health is easier

 - Endless possibilities

 On the other hand, remote work has some downsides as well: